Atmyre/RAVE/README.md

 # RAVE
-Code for paper RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement
+Here soon will be the code for paper RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement